hmofrad/CodingPractice/coccinelle/README.md

 # Coccinelle
-A script for Parallel execution of <a href="https://github.com/coccinelle/coccinelle"  target="_blank">coccinelle</a>.
+A script for parallel execution of <a href="https://github.com/coccinelle/coccinelle"  target="_blank">Coccinelle</a> on Ubuntu.